 For skincare veterans and newbies alike, retinoids can be an important cornerstone of anyone’s skincare routine (hear more about retinoid benefits from our medical director here.)
 Well known brands like Sunday Riley and Drunk Elephant have both recently spotlighted new products containing retinol — a form of vitamin A. Prescription strength acne and wrinkle treatments often contain tretinoin (a stronger and more effective derivative of vitamin A).
 But what are the differences between over-the-counter retinols, prescription strength retinoids, and Apostrophe’s own Tretinoin Formula?
 We did the research so you don’t have to.

-You can pick up at your local drugstore or on the shelves at Sephora.
-Retinol must go through a to be effective on the skin which means that while you may feel some irritating side effects, they will be much less severe than those of prescription strength retinoids.
-However, this also means that over-the-counter retinols are far less potent and less effective that their prescription counterparts.
-In fact, retinol is potent than prescription strength tretinoin.
+You can pick up retinols at your local drugstore or on the shelves at Sephora.
+Retinol must go through a conversion process to be effective on the skin which means that while you may feel some irritating side effects, they will be much less severe than those of prescription strength retinoids.
+However, this also means that over-the-counter retinols are far less potent and less effective than their prescription counterparts.
+In fact, retinol is twenty times less potent than prescription strength tretinoin.
 If you need smoothing, plumping, and acne fighting effects that pack a real punch, you should explore…

-Getting a prescription from a dermatologist is the best way to get the full benefits of retinoids.
-One of the most common forms of prescription retinoids is often known under the brand name Retin-A. Tretinoin is not available over the counter because Its higher strengths can mean more side effects, but it also means greater benefits like smoother, plumper, and more glowing skin.
+Getting a prescription from a dermatologist or healthcare provider is the best way to get the full benefits of retinoids.
+One of the most common forms of prescription retinoids is tretinoin, often known under the brand name Retin-A. Tretinoin is not available over the counter because it is far more powerful than any non-prescription retinol.
+Its higher strengths can mean more side effects, but it also means greater benefits like smoother, plumper, and more glowing skin.

 Now that you know the difference between retinols, retinoids, and our own Tretinoin Formula, you can choose the option that best fits your life and your skin!